This post was most recently updated on April 20th, 2019

 If you choose to take an organized elective program, then the provider will arrange for you to stay with other participants in a single building or for you to stay with local families.

 At The Medical Elective Network, all our accommodation in Trujillo is with carefully vetted homestay families with comfortable homes within 10 minutes walk of our language center and other homestay families.
 All participants have private rooms, many with private bathrooms.
 Quality family accommodation is especially important to students looking for cultural immersion to help develop their Spanish language skills.

 Learn something more

 There are many options when it comes to choosing your medical elective.
 Make it a worthwhile experience for you.
-As well as completing a clinical rotation, choose an option where you get the most out of your time in another country.
-Coming to Trujillo you will develop your Spanish language skills as will as enjoying a medical elective abroad.
+As well as completing a clinical rotation, select an elective where you get the most out of your time in another country.
+Coming to Trujillo, you will develop your Spanish language skills as well as enjoying a medical elective abroad.
 Other learning opportunities exist in many countries making your elective experience even more special.